Schedule Meeting

 Hints to optimise queries with a LIKE comparison

 In SQL, using the LIKE operator is a powerful way to find strings that match a certain pattern.
-It's suitable for most use cases, thanks to its two jolly characters: _ means any one character. % means any sequence of zero or more characters.
-However, many queries out...
+It's suitable for most use cases, thanks to its two wildcard characters: _ means any one character. % means any sequence of zero or more characters.
+However, many queries...

 Services